Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

 • casing (strengthening the walls of the vessel) with a polymer mesh;

-All these types of intervention are equally effective and allow you to finally restore normal blood flow.
-The operation is performed under general anesthesia and takes about 2 hours.
+All these types of interventions are equally effective and allow you to finally restore normal blood flow.
+The operation is performed under general anesthesia and lasts about 2 hours.
 The recovery period is short.
 These tissues are well supplied with blood and heal quickly.

-After surgery on the jugular veins in the near future, 8-9% of patients develop stenosis or thrombosis of the vessel.
+After surgery on the jugular veins, in the near future, 8 - 9% of patients experience stenosis or thrombosis of the vessel.
 Doctors are good at managing these complications.
-The use of modern medicines can reduce the frequency of complications to a minimum.
+The use of modern medications can reduce the incidence of complications to a minimum.

-No complications were noted in the late postoperative period.
+There were no complications noted in the long-term postoperative period.

-If an operation is necessary, then refusing it will lead to adverse consequences.:
+If surgery is necessary, refusing it will lead to adverse consequences.:

 • prolonged headaches;